Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Introduction

 \subsection{Related Studies}

-Bayesian neural networks have been used for medical image segmentation tasks; however, most work used MC Dropout to approximate the posterior distribution of the weights and investigations of ways to evaluate the quality of uncertainty have been limited. \cite{roy2018inherent}, \cite{jungo2018uncertainty}, and \cite{wang2019automatic} used a CNN with MC Dropout for brain structure, brain tumour, and brain tumour cavity segmentation.
-These studies observed positive correlations between segmentation accuracy and uncertainty measures. \cite{nair2019exploring} compared different uncertainty measures in brain lesion segmentation and showed that uncertainty measures can be used to improve lesion detection accuracy. \cite{sander2019towards} applied MC Dropout on a CNN for cardiac MRI segmentation and showed that training using a Brier loss or cross-entropy loss produced well-calibrated pixel-wise uncertainties, and correcting uncertain pixels can improve segmentation results consistently. \cite{devries2018leveraging} used MC Dropout and other non-Bayesian methods to generate skin lesion segmentation and the segmentation uncertainty maps, which were then entered into another neural network to predict the Jaccard index of the segmentation. \cite{hann2019quality} proposed segmentation quality estimates for aortic MRI segmentation using an ensemble of neural networks and demonstrated improved segmentation accuracy with the use of these estimates.
-More recently, \cite{jungo2019assessing} compared MC Dropout, Deep Ensembles, and auxiliary networks for predicting pixel-wise segmentation errors for two medical image segmentation tasks.
+The majority of investigations of BNNs used MC Dropout to approximate the posterior distribution of the weights and exploration of ways to evaluate the quality of uncertainty has been limited.
+Previous studies \cite{roy2018inherent}, \cite{jungo2018uncertainty}, and \cite{wang2019automatic} used MC Dropout for brain structure, brain tumour, and brain tumour cavity segmentation.
+These studies reported positive correlations between segmentation accuracy and uncertainty measures.
+Nair et al. \cite{nair2019exploring} compared different uncertainty measures in brain lesion segmentation and showed that uncertainty measures can be used to improve lesion detection accuracy.
+Sander et al. \cite{sander2019towards} applied MC Dropout for cardiac MRI segmentation and showed that training a CNN using a Brier loss or cross-entropy loss produced well-calibrated pixel-wise segmentation uncertainty, and correcting uncertain pixels can improve segmentation results consistently.
+Devries et al. \cite{devries2018leveraging} used MC Dropout and non-Bayesian methods to generate skin lesion segmentation and segmentation uncertainty maps, which were then entered into another neural network to predict the Jaccard index of the segmentation.
+Hann et al. \cite{hann2019quality} estimated the quality of aortic MRI segmentation using an ensemble of neural networks and demonstrated improved segmentation accuracy with the use of these segmentation quality estimates.
+More recently, Jungo et al. \cite{jungo2019assessing} compared MC Dropout, Deep Ensembles, and auxiliary networks for predicting pixel-wise segmentation errors for two medical image segmentation tasks.
 In addition to segmentation probability calibration, they examined the overlap between segmentation uncertainty and errors, and the fraction of images which would benefit from uncertainty-guided segmentation correction.
-In a follow-up work, \cite{jungo2020analyzing} compared different aggregation methods for uncertainty measures and their performance for segmentation failure detection.
-Similarly, \cite{mehrtash2020confidence} also compared MC Dropout and Deep Ensembles for CNNs trained with different loss functions in terms of probability calibration and correlation between segmentation accuracy and uncertainty measures.
-However, these studies did not evaluate other Bayesian methods such as Bayes by Backprop for uncertainty estimation and the performance of these methods on out-of-distribution datasets is unknown.
-In this work, we evaluated and compared several commonly used uncertainty estimation methods on datasets with various degrees of distortions, which mimic the clinical scenarios.
-We analyzed the strengths and limitations of these methods on datasets with various distortions, and finally, demonstrated the utility of these algorithms for segmentation quality control.
+In a follow-up study \cite{jungo2020analyzing}, the authors compared different aggregation methods for uncertainty measures and their performance for segmentation failure detection.
+Similarly, Mehrtash et al. \cite{mehrtash2020confidence} compared MC Dropout and Deep Ensembles for CNNs trained with different loss functions in terms of probability calibration and correlation between segmentation accuracy and uncertainty measures.
+However, these studies did not evaluate other Bayesian methods such as Bayes by Backprop and the performance of these methods on out-of-distribution datasets is unknown.
+Other methods such as Probabilistic U-net \cite{kohl2018probabilistic}, PHiSeg \cite{baumgartner2019phiseg}, and Stochastic Segmentation Networks \cite{monteiro2020stochastic} estimate uncertainty by directly predicting a distribution of neural network outputs.
+These methods have been applied to brain and lung tumour segmentation and have shown to produce diverse outputs matching inter-observer manual segmentation variability. \cite{puyol2020automated} presented a framework for segmentation quality control of cardiac T1 maps using the evidence lower bound scores from PHiSeg and a separate quality control neural network.
+While this showed great sensitivity and specificity for detecting poor segmentations, it is not clear how other algorithms would compare with PHiSeg for this task.